Published January 19, 2023

-A vintage, excellent cocktail in a non-packed bar may seem like a unicorn in San Francisco — but you just have to know where to look.
-Speakeasy-style bars, ranging in definition from unmarked entrances to authentic 20’s-inspired Prohibition era basements, can offer the exclusive and decadent feel that you’re searching for.
+A vintage, elegant cocktail in a quiet bar may seem like a unicorn in San Francisco — but you just have to know where to look.
+Speakeasy-style bars, ranging in definition from unmarked entrances to authentic 1920’s-inspired prohibition-era basements, can offer the exclusive and decadent feel that you’re searching for.

 But San Francisco doesn’t just offer a few dimly lit lounges.
-Across the small but mighty 7x7, you’ll find futuristic and international designs as commonly as you find authentic Prohibition era House Rules and underground cocktail bars.
-For whatever you seek, check out our favorite cross-section below.
+Across the small but mighty 7x7, you’ll find futuristic and international designs as commonly as you find authentic Prohibition-era house rules and underground cocktail bars.
+For whatever you seek, check out Bucket Listers' favorites below.

-It’s impossible to talk about the SF speakeasy scene without the renowned and elaborately layered: Bourbon and Branch.
-Despite “House Rules” that outlaw using your cell phone, this traditional Prohibition era bar became so popular in SF that it developed several overflow secret bars within itself.
-Another House Rule reminds patrons to “not even think of ordering a Cosmo” as their goal is to expand horizons with their personally crafted drink menu.
-Bartenders shop from local, organic producers to provide “Market Fresh Cocktails,” and use only a small selection of spirits they’ve awarded the best of each alcohol category.
+It’s impossible to talk about the SF speakeasy scene without mentioning the renowned and elaborately layered Bourbon & Branch.
+Despite house rules that outlaw using your cell phone or taking photos, this traditional Prohibition-era bar became so popular in the city that it developed several overflow secret bars within itself.
+Another house rule reminds patrons to “not even think of ordering a Cosmo,” as the establishment’s goal is to broaden horizons with their personally crafted drink menu.

 How to get in:

-Bourbon and Branch Main Bar: Buzz the unmarked door at Jones and ask to be put on the waitlist.
+- Bourbon & Branch Main Bar: Buzz the unmarked door at Jones and ask to be put on the waitlist.

-The Library: Open Wed.-Sat., find the unmarked door around the corner of the Jones entrance on O’Farrell, and use the password “books.”
-Standing room only.
+- Library: Open Wednesday to Saturday, this bar can be found through the unmarked door around the corner of the Jones entrance on O’Farrell Street.
+Once there, use the password “books.”
+Note that this bar is standing room only.

-Ipswitch: Ipswitch takes the speakeasy cake.
-This super-secret bar is hidden in a dark basement under a trap door in the floor (really) of the Russel Room (the B&B large event room).
-Inside you’ll find a two-seat bar and lockers filled with booze, designed the exact same as a real speakeasy that was located there during Prohibition.
-To get your chance, you’ll need to book a large event and hope to be invited by the staff.
+- Ipswitch: Ipswitch takes the speakeasy cake.
+This super-secret bar is hidden in a dark basement under a trap door in the floor — really — of Russell’s Room, Bourbon & Branch’s large event room.
+Inside you’ll find a two-seat bar and lockers filled with booze, authentically designed to look exactly like a real speakeasy that was located there during Prohibition.
+To get your chance at this room, you’ll need to book a large event and hope to be invited by the staff.

 The nation’s largest, award-winning rum collection lies right inside this little pirate-themed bar.
-They’ll even provide you with their menu books while you wait in line so you can get a head start on deciphering their extensive options.
+The staff will even provide you with their menu books while you wait in line so you can get a head start on deciphering their extensive options.
 Step inside the tiki tower interior and weave through the nautical decor and scenic water features.
-Exchange pleasantries with the Hawaiin-shirted bartenders and feel instantly transported to a rum-drenched island vacation – while still inside the heart of the city.
+Exchange pleasantries with the Hawaiian-shirted bartenders and feel instantly transported to a rum-drenched island vacation — while still inside the heart of the city.

 A rose-colored cocktail lounge is secretly tucked behind a bookcase of The Cavalier Restaurant.
 Named for the ex-lover of Mick Jagger, Marianne’s maintains glamorous throwback vibes to create a decadent feel for its patrons.
 Slip into a plush leather couch in a semi-private booth, with low romantic lighting and antique accessories, and select a drink with style and substance to match (may we suggest: The Dark Side of Hemingway).